Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/conflicts.md

 badge: enterprise
 ---

-A conflict is a potential issue in combined configuration.
+When combining configuration from individual control planes into a control plane group, you might run into conflicts.
 For example, there might be a name conflict between services, or the existence of consumer credentials, which become available to all members of a control plane group.

 Once you have at least one data plane node connected to your control plane group, you may see one of the following error messages: